 For what it’s worth, the same newspaper page had a footer reading “It is only men who do things that count for much.”
 Well, what about the mints, I always say.
 Mints count for plenty.

 Nearly a dollar eighty-five.

-If you’re curious, a dollar eighty-five in 1950 equals nearly ten dollars now.
+If you’re curious, a dollar eighty-five in 1950 equals nearly $23.63 in 2023.
 So, the Grand Hotel Thanksgiving dinner is quite a bargain.
 Even though you might have to drink buttermilk.

 But the turkey is young.
 So there’s that.